delhivery/project-polaris/callbacks.md

 ## Overview

 Callbacks are fully stateless functions that can be invoked by events.
 Each callback is a function that is not bound to any identifier (class/model).
-They are akin to lambda or anonymous functions in any programming langauge.
+They are akin to lambda or anonymous functions in any programming language.

 Each callback function specifies event(s) that it can be invoked on.